FeatureImg

 3. Edit the title and subtitle fields tied to the layout.

-4. Choose a background (solid, gradient, or shape preset) that keeps text readable.
+4. Choose a background that keeps text readable.

 Open Graph vs blog featured images